kyamagu/mexplus/README.md

   // Other methods...
 };

-// Instantiate a Session manager. template class mexplus::Session<Database>;
+// Create a new instance of Database and return its session id. template class mexplus::Session<Database>;

 MEX_DEFINE(open) (int nlhs, mxArray* plhs[],